dgroomes/macos-playground/README.md

   This is way better than doing the silly "log to standard output and custom file" thing that I implemented.
 (Note to self:
   I struggled with this and haven't figured it out yet).
 * [x] DONE (`CompletableFuture`) Try abstracting the circuitous future/promise trick I need for async-ifying `Process`.
+* [ ] Defect: the PrintEnv program needs access to create and write to the directory `/usr/local/var/log/`.
+Even though file permissions isn't the purpose of PrintEnv, it's a good thing to learn and we really do need to write to a file in PrintEnv because it runs headlessly.
+How else would we observe it?
+Or maybe it is worthwhile to make a 'FilePermissions' program that comes before PrintEnv.

 ## Reference